ibm-cloud-docs/EventStreams/enabling_mirroring.md

 ## Step 1: Setup
 {: #step1_setup}

 Ensure that you provisioned two Enterprise plan clusters.
-Both clusters must have the same throughput and storage capacity and have suitable IAM access policies.
+Both clusters must have the same throughput and storage capacity and have service-to-service bindings (see step 2 below).

 Mirroring is not supported for an Enterprise single-zone-region cluster or a Satellite cluster, therefore neither can be a source or a target cluster.
 {: note}